docarray/docarray/GOVERNANCE.md

 The contributor role is the starting role for anyone participating in the project and wishing to contribute code.

-# Process for becoming a contributor
+### Process for becoming a contributor

 * Review the [Contribution Guidelines](./CONTRIBUTING.md) to ensure your contribution is inline with the project's coding and styling guidelines.
 * Submit your code as a PR with the appropriate DCO signoff
 * Have your submission approved by the committer(s) and merged into the codebase.

-## Committer
+## Core developers

-The committer role enables the contributor to commit code directly to the repository, but also comes with the responsibility of being a responsible leader in the community.
+The core developers role enables the contributor to commit code directly to the repository, but also comes with the responsibility of being a responsible leader in the community.

+Currently core developers of DocArray are: [Han](https://github.com/hanxiao), [samsja](https://github.com/samsja) , [JoanFM](https://github.com/JoanFM), [JohannesMessner](https://github.com/JohannesMessner), [nan](https://github.com/nan-wang), [alaeddine-13](https://github.com/alaeddine-13), [AnneYang720](https://github.com/AnneYang720), [anna-charlotte](https://github.com/anna-charlotte)

-### Process for becoming a committer
+### Process for becoming a core developer

+Contributors can become core developers by beeing nominated by at least one other core developers of DocArray.
+There will be a vote by the current core developers.
+While it is expected that most votes will be unanimous, a two-thirds majority of the cast votes is enough.

-* To become a committer you have to be approved by the TSC (Technical steering committee) of DocArray.
-If you want to become a committer, reach out to docarray@jina.ai .
+If you want to become a core developers, reach out to docarray@jina.ai.

+## TSC members

+The Techincal Steering Commite (TSC) members are core developers who have additional responsibilities to ensure the smooth running of the project.
+TSC members are expected to participate in strategic planning, and approve changes to the governance model.
+The purpose of the TC is to ensure a smooth progress from the big-picture perspective.

+Currently TSC menbers of DocArray are: [Han](https://github.com/hanxiao), [samsja](https://github.com/samsja) , [JoanFM](https://github.com/JoanFM), [JohannesMessner](https://github.com/JohannesMessner), [nan](https://github.com/nan-wang), [alaeddine-13](https://github.com/alaeddine-13)

+### Process for becoming a TSC member

+Core developers can become TSC menbers by beeing nominated by at least one TSC menbers, There will be a vote by the current TSC menbers and the vote need to be unanimous between for the nominated person to be accepted as a TSC menbers.
+TSC members who do not actively engage with the TC duties are expected to resign.

 # Release Process

-Project releases will occur on a scheduled basis as agreed to by the committers.
+Project releases will occur on a scheduled basis as agreed by the committers.

 # Communication